brennoEudes/fortune-cookie/README.md

 </p>

 ## The Project
-The fortune cookie is a Javascript feature that illustrates a motivational phrase to empower you to face your challenges!
+The fortune cookie is a animated Javascript feature that illustrates a motivational phrase to empower you to face your challenges!

 Capturing the user interactions, the system randomizes ten positive phrases from different famous personalities, from Nelson Mandela to Beyoncé.
+Discover now!

 ## Technologies
 The technologies used were: